emax9000/hyprinstall/README.md

-# Arch Install Script with btrfs for Timeshift or snapper
+# Automated Script with Btrfs+Timeshift in Hyprland over Arch

 This is a bash based Arch Linux installation script with EFI boot loader and btrfs partition prepared for Timeshift or snapper.